Pregnancy Spotlight: Cholestasis of Pregnancy

 - Dandelion root and milk thistle (these natural substances may benefit the liver)

 The American Pregnancy Association (APA) emphasizes the importance of consulting a doctor before attempting to treat Cholestasis oneself.
-Additionally, they recommend against the use of antihistamines, Aveeno, and oatmeal baths.
+They also recommend against the use of antihistamines, Aveeno, and oatmeal baths.

-While treating a mother with Cholestasis, doctors must be very careful to also monitor the health of the baby.
+While treating a patient with Cholestasis, doctors must be very careful to also monitor the health of the baby.
 This means conducting bi-weekly non-stress tests to monitor the fetus’s heart and the mother’s uterine activity.
-The mother should also have regular blood tests to assess progress.
+The pregnant patient should also have regular blood tests to assess progress.

 Will Cholestasis of Pregnancy harm me or my baby?

 Cholestasis doesn’t pose any major long-term risks to the mother, but it can be very dangerous for the baby.
-Elevated bile levels in the mother’s blood can put a strain on the baby’s liver (1).
+Elevated bile levels in the mother’s blood can put a strain on the baby’s liver.
 In pregnancies involving Cholestasis, there is an increased risk of stillbirth, as well of birth injuries.
-There is an increase in the risk of the baby passing meconium while in the womb.
+There is also an increase in the risk of the baby passing meconium while in the womb.
 Meconium, if inhaled during delivery, can damage the lungs and cause respiratory difficulty.
 This is called meconium aspiration syndrome (MAS).
-MAS increases the risk of diagnoses like hypoxic-ischemic encephalopathy (HIE), cerebral palsy, and other developmental delays stemming from hypoxic-ischemic injury.
+MAS increases the risk of diagnoses like hypoxic-ischemic encephalopathy (HIE), which can lead to cerebral palsy and other developmental delays.

-With cholestasis, doctors will most likely recommend early induction in order to prevent the baby from suffering health complications or injuries .
+With cholestasis, doctors will most likely recommend early induction in order to prevent the baby from suffering health complications or injuries.
 They should carefully monitor the baby’s maturity and wellbeing in order to determine optimal timing of delivery.
-Induction usually occurs around 37 weeks, but this can vary depending on individual factors (3).
+Induction usually occurs around 37 weeks, but this can vary depending on individual factors.
 It’s important that patients consult with their doctor often about their plan for treating cholestasis.
-Some women have also found it helpful to add the guidance of a maternal-fetal medicine doctor to this decision.

 The information presented above is intended only to be a general educational resource.
 It is not intended to be (and should not be interpreted as) medical advice.
 If you have questions about the topic, please consult with a medical professional.